Cyrus Kar

 2005, while filming a documentary on the life of Cyrus The Great.

-On July 10, 2005, he was released from custody after his family sued, accusing the U.S. government of violating his civil rights and detaining him after his clearance by the FBI.
-He was accused of smuggling washing machine timers for use in improvised explosive devices in a taxi he was riding into Baghdad.
+On July 10, 2005, he was released from custody after his family sued, accused the U.S. government of violating his civil rights and detaining him after his clearance by the FBI.
+He has been accused of smuggling washing machine timers for use in improvised explosive devices in a taxi he was riding into Baghdad.

 Early life

-Although born in Iran, his family moved to Germany when he was two and then to America when he was five where he was brought up in the American culture.
-He returned to Iran at the age of nine, where, barring one year in Germany, he lived until returning to America at the age of 14.
+Although born in Iran, his family moved to Germany when he was two and then to America when he was five, where he was brought up in the American culture.
+He returned to Iran at nine, where, barring one year in Germany, he lived until returning to America at 14.
 He attended kindergarten and elementary school in Utah, high school in Washington and subsequently entered the Navy, attaining the rank of Third Class Petty Officer.

-After leaving the Navy, he attained degrees from San Jose State University and Pepperdine University.
-He also worked in Silicon Valley for 13 years before embarking on a film career.
+After leaving the navy, he attained degrees from San Jose State University and Pepperdine University.
+He also worked in Silicon Valley for 13 years before starting a film career.

 Controversy

 Kar began working on a documentary film about his namesake Cyrus the Great (Persian King) and visited England, Germany, Iran, Turkey, Afghanistan, and Tajikistan for shooting before obtaining permission from the US government to visit Iraq.
-He arrived in the country on May 7, 2005 and was arrested after 10 days of filming on May 17 by Iraqi security forces before being handed over to US forces.
+He arrived in the country on May 7, 2005, and was arrested after ten days of filming on May 17 by Iraqi security forces before being handed over to US forces.
 He was then taken to Abu Ghraib prison before eventually ending up in Camp Cropper, where he spent the remainder of his incarceration in solitary confinement.
 According to the ACLU, he had been permitted three phone calls and a visit from the ICRC.

 On July 6, the American Civil Liberties Union filed a petition for habeas corpus on Kar's behalf.
 On July 10, he was released from military custody.

-On an August 24, 2005 segment on the Nightline television show Kar described painful and humiliating abuse from US personnel, while in custody in Iraq.
+On an August 24, 2005, segment on the Nightline television show Kar described painful and humiliating abuse from US personnel, while in custody in Iraq.